 Getting Access to B2 Cloud Storage

-Now anyone can get immediate access to the B2 Public Beta.
+Now anyone can get immediate access to the B2 Cloud Storage public beta.

-- If you are new to Backblaze, just sign up on the B2 account page.
+- If you are new to Backblaze, just sign up on the B2 Cloud Storage account page.

 In either case, once you are signed up, please take a couple of minutes to read the “Welcome to the Backblaze B2 beta” document.
 Then sign in, get working, and let us know how things are going.
 Thanks.